EllaBatdelger/Economic-Analysis-Project/README.md

 - How to handle challenges in data analysis with creativity and persistence.

 ### About Me
 I love working with data and figuring out how to make sense of it.
-This project shows my interest in economic trends and my ability to turn numbers into insights.
-I’m always looking to learn more and work on exciting projects.
-Let’s connect if you’re interested!
+With this project, I aimed to simplify the data scraping process from FRED and experiment with new methods of using APIs.
+This experience has sparked my interest in exploring other projects where I can work with raw data and APIs.
+Additionally, I’ve included my project presentation as PDF file in the repository for those who want to learn more or see a summary of my findings.
+If you have any feedback for me, please don't hesitate to reach out to me!

 ### Future Improvements
 - Adding more economic data for a deeper analysis.